libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 ## EDNS EXPIRE Option

-The EDNS EXPIRE (OPTION-CODE 9 {{!RFC7314}}) Field-name is `EXPIRE` and its Field-value, if present, is displayed as Decimal value.
+The EDNS EXPIRE (OPTION-CODE 9 {{!RFC7314}}) Field-name is `EXPIRE` and its Field-value, if present, are displayed as Decimal value.

 ## Cookie Option

 The DNS Cookie (OPTION-CODE 10 {{!RFC7873}}) Field-name is `COOKIE` and its Field-value consists of the Client Cookie as Base16, followed by a comma, followed by the Server Cookie as Base16.
-The comma and Server Cookie is displayed only if OPTION-LENGTH is greater than 8.
+The comma and Server Cookie are displayed only if OPTION-LENGTH is greater than 8.

 ## Edns-Tcp-Keepalive Option

-The edns-tcp-keepalive (OPTION-CODE 11 {{!RFC7828}}) Field-name is `KEEPALIVE` and its Field-value is displayed as Decimal value.
+The edns-tcp-keepalive (OPTION-CODE 11 {{!RFC7828}}) Field-name is `KEEPALIVE` and its Field-value are displayed as Decimal value.

 ## Padding Option {#padding}